bartificer/programming-by-stealth/docs/pbs23.md

 ## Images Via Data URLs

-Usually, a URL points to a location where data can be retrieved from, but, it’s possible to embed data directly into a URL using so-called _data URLs_.
+Usually, a URL points to a location where data can be retrieved from, but it’s possible to embed data directly into a URL using so-called _data URLs_.
 The part of a URL before the first `:` character is known as the URL’s _scheme_.
 We’re used to seeing the `http`, `https`, and perhaps `ftp` schemes, but there is also a `data` scheme.
 Using this scheme, it’s possible to encode base-64 encoded data directly into a URL.

 For our purposes, data URLs will take the following form (the spec is a little broader, but we’ll be ignoring the other possibilities):